petrochuk/Trading-Assistant/README.md

 <img src="docs/media/main-view.png" alt="Trading Assistant Screenshot" width="500" height="349" style="margin-right: 10px;">

-It is a modern Windows application built with .NET 9 and WinUI, designed to provide advanced trading functionalities by integrating with Interactive Brokers.
+It is a modern Windows application built with C#, .NET and WinUI, designed to provide advanced trading functionalities by integrating with Interactive Brokers via Web API.
 The solution is modular, leveraging best practices in dependency injection, configuration, and logging, and is structured for maintainability and extensibility.

 ---